netsec-ethz/bootstrapper/README.md

 for exposing TRCs (serving as root certificate) and the topology file (describing the local SCION topology).

+## Building

+To build the bootstrapper executable, simply run `make bootstrapper` in the top level directory.
+In order to build the bootstrapper debian package, we use Bazel.
+The service files are in the `./res/packaging/debian/` directory.
+You can install Bazel by following the instructions at https://docs.bazel.build/versions/master/install-ubuntu.html You can then build the package by running `bazel build //:scion-bootstrapper-deb`.
+When contributing, please run `make all` in order to make sure that all targets build and to run the linter.

 ## Client bootstrap service configuration

 This file contains configuration options and provide some instructions to